 Student obligation AHSI obligation If the cancellation is initiated by AHSI, AHSI will inform the student first in writing through the First and Second warning letters for either non-payment of fees or unsatisfactory course progress which are sent two (2) weeks apart.
-For cases when the student breaches the student Code of Conduct, AHS will initiate a cancellation within 20 days of notifying the student and the student does not engage in breach remediation process.
+For cases when the student breaches the student Code of Conduct, AHSI will initiate a cancellation within 20 days of notifying the student and the student does not engage in breach remediation process.
 Student can adhere to the warning letter and pay their owing fees and/or improve their academic progress.
 Student must also attend an intervention meeting with a student support officer and implement an intervention strategy.
 If these stops are followed, the cancellation process will stop here.
 If there is no improvement in student progress an ITR (Intention to Report) will be sent of its intention to cancel the student's enrolment and notify the student in writing that they have 20 working days to access AHSI Complaints and Appeals processes (as set out in the Complaints and Appeals Policy - Overseas students).
-If the appeals process is activated, the cancellation of the student's enrolment cannot take effect until the complaints and appeals process is completed or timeframes exhausted, unless extenuating circumstances relating to the welfare of students apply.
+If the appeals process is activated, the cancellation of the student's enrolment cannot take effect until the complaints and appeals process is completed or timeframes exhausted, unless extenuating circumstances relating to the welfare of students The student can adhere to the previous warning letters and ITR and attend an intervention meeting with a student support officer.
+An intervention strategy will be implemented, if successful, the cancellation process will stop here. apply.
+If student chooses to appeal the ITR decision they must complete a Feedback & Complaints form detailing the reasons why they are not satisfied with the decision.
+The student has 20 working days to appeal the decision and can access the AHSI Complaints and Appeals processes (as set out in the Complaints and Appeals Policy - International).
+The student also has the right to contact an external Appeal process (the Commonwealth Ombudsman If a student chooses to appeal the ITR decision a review of the decision will be undertaken by AHSI.
+The student will be notified in writing of the outcome of the review within 20 working days of lodgment of the appeal.
+Further appeals can be made to the AHSI management team.
+AHSI will advise the student about the external complaints process via the Commonwealth ombudsman. (www.ombudsman.gov.au).
+AHSI may inform the Commonwealth ombudsman and verify if it should change in any way its decision